 Since these definitely aren’t disposable, you will want to make sure that these are one of your higher quality guitar accessories.
 You shouldn’t ever have to replace it.

-You won’t be able to plug in your guitar and play through your amplifier if you don’t have at least one of these!
+If you’re starting out with an electric guitar, you won’t be able to plug in your guitar and play through your amplifier if you don’t have at least one of these!
 I actually recommend having a spare one in case your current one randomly decides to stop working.

 Instrument cables are also known as quarter-inch (1/4) ones and you can find them with flat or angled heads.
 Angled heads are nice because it prevents the cable from bending unnaturally and possibly breaking.